 Roger Greenwald

 Roger Greenwald grew up in New York, where he attended The City College and the Poetry Project workshop at St. Mark’s Church In-the-Bowery.
-He has earned several major awards for his poetry, including the prize for poetry of the Norma Epstein National Competition, the CBC Radio / Saturday Night Literary Award for poetry, and the Gwendolyn MacEwen Poetry Award.
+He has earned several major awards for his poetry, including the prize for poetry of the Norma Epstein National Competition, the CBC Radio / Saturday Night Literary Award for poetry, the Gwendolyn MacEwen Poetry Award, and the Littoral Press Poetry Prize.
 He has also taken First Prize in the Travel Literature category of the CBC Literary Awards, for a story called “Dents in the Laurentians.”

 For his translations he has won the F. R. Scott Translation Prize, the Richard Wilbur Translation Prize, the American-Scandinavian Foundation Translation Prize (twice), the Inger Sjöberg Translation Prize, the Lewis Galantière Award, and the Harold Morton Landon Translation Award.

-Greenwald has published three books of poems, Connecting Flight, Slow Mountain Train, and The Half-Life, and several volumes of poetry in translation, including North in the World: Selected Poems of Rolf Jacobsen (University of Chicago Press, 2002, paperback 2015), Guarding the Air: Selected Poems of Gunnar Harding (Black Widow Press, 2014), and Through Naked Branches: Selected Poems of Tarjei Vesaas (Revised Edition, Black Widow Press, 2018).
+Greenwald has published four books of poems, Connecting Flight, Slow Mountain Train, The Half-Life, and An Opening in the Vertical World, and several volumes of poetry in translation, including North in the World: Selected Poems of Rolf Jacobsen (University of Chicago Press, 2002, paperback 2015), Guarding the Air: Selected Poems of Gunnar Harding (Black Widow Press, 2014), and Through Naked Branches: Selected Poems of Tarjei Vesaas (Revised Edition, Black Widow Press, 2018).

-From 1970 until 1995 Greenwald edited WRIT Magazine, an international literary annual that he founded.
+At The City College Greenwald was co-editor of the award-winning literary magazine Promethean, and from 1970 until 1995 he edited WRIT Magazine, an international literary annual that he founded at Innis College in the University of Toronto.
 He has delivered lectures on poetry at the University of Chicago and the University of Agder (Kristiansand, Norway) and lectures on translation at Boston University, the University of Oslo, and York University (Toronto).

 Return to Home Page.